mhuang03/mhua-ng/src/lib/thoughts/trivial.md

 However, I wanted to add _much_ more customizability and ended up with 7 different lists for all the different nouns, adjectives, degrading statements, theorems, etc. I decided to use a homegrown (why? no idea) almost markdown-esque syntax to handle the singular/plural, a/an, imperative/gerund, and random digit details, then stored the words in the form of newline-separated text files.

+Of course, the flippant dismissive attitude of this website wouldn't be complete without some search links!
+All of the nouns, adjectives, and theorems (and sneakily, the end-of-proof square as well) have links to help you search them on Wolfram MathWorld.
+No promises that you get anything, though.

-The original website was written in a single all-in-one html file, which you can see [here](https://github.com/alangpierce/TheProofIsTrivial).
+The code itself is done very simply in mostly vanilla ES6 JS, with some Pug templating.
+The original was written in a single all-in-one html file, which you can see [here](https://github.com/alangpierce/TheProofIsTrivial).
 I took this as a challenge (completely unnecessarily) to bundle **my** version into a single file as well.
-I managed to get everything in one file (other than the Google Analytics injection and the favicon) rather easily with the use of esbuild.
+I managed to scrunch everything up (other than the Google Analytics injection and the favicon) rather easily with the use of esbuild.

 ### link sharing